 ACTRIS-Switzerland is the Swiss node of the European Research Infrastructure Consortium (ERIC), ACTRIS.
 The ACTRIS network aims to deepen our understanding of climate change and air pollution by producing high-quality observation data on short-lived atmospheric constituents such as atmospheric aerosols, reactive trace gases, and clouds.
 ACTRIS-Switzerland makes an outstanding contribution to this network thanks to its combination of advanced research facilities and its exceptional geographical location covering the central Alps.

-ACTRIS-Switzerland consists of two observational platforms for monitoring the concentrations and properties of aerosols, clouds and reactive trace gases in the atmosphere: Jungfraujoch and Swiss Midlands, one exploratory platform (atmospheric chemistry simulation chamber, and two central facility units for calibrating in situ trace gas and aerosol remote sensing observations
+ACTRIS-Switzerland consists of three observational platforms for monitoring the concentrations and properties of aerosols, clouds and reactive trace gases in the atmosphere: Jungfraujoch, Payerne and Beromünster, one exploratory platform (atmospheric chemistry simulation chamber, and two central facility units for calibrating in situ trace gas and aerosol remote sensing observations

 ACTRIS-Switzerland Partners